AboudyKreidieh/h-baselines/README.tex.md

 #### ring

-This scenario consists of 50 (if density is fixed) or 50-75 vehicles (5 of which are automated) are placed on a sing-lane circular track of length 1500m.
+This scenario consists of 22 vehicles (1 of which are automated) on a sing-lane circular track of length 220-270 m.
 In the absence of the automated vehicle, the human-driven vehicles exhibit stop-and-go instabilities brought about by the string-unstable characteristic of human car-following dynamics.

 #### merge